jamulussoftware/jamuluswebsite/wiki/en/en-Setup.md

 More information about using Jamulus can be found in the [Software Manual](/wiki/Software-Manual).

+## Troubleshooting

-**Have fun!**  And if you have any questions, feel free to ask in the [Discussions](https://github.com/jamulussoftware/jamulus/discussions).
+Having audio trouble?
+Can't see servers, or some other issue?
+Have a look at the [Troubleshooting page](/wiki/Client-Troubleshooting), or feel free to ask in the [Discussions](https://github.com/jamulussoftware/jamulus/discussions).